Menu Close

 £50 million

-in private investment in the area
+private investment in the area

 • A privately funded, environmentally sensitive, world-class golf course will be built at Coul Links – and partly owned by the community